 Cracked corn is corn left to dry and eventually cracked into smaller pieces to make it easier for birds to consume.
 This is readily available in the market, though you can also make your own at home.

 Some chicken raisers prepare frozen corn treats for their flocks for the summer months.
-To make these cooling treats, just put corn kernels in a muffin or ice cube tray, add water, then let it freeze.
+To make these cooling treats, put corn kernels in a muffin or ice cube tray, add water, and let it freeze.
 Pop the frozen treat out and give it to your chickens.

 Frozen corn treats are perfect for sunny days as they are good refreshments to combat the heat.
 Here’s a quick tutorial on how to make frozen corn pops for your chickens:

 Don’t have access to fresh corn?
 No worries!
 Pre-packed corn in a tin can is also available in the market.
 Canned corn is as safe for chickens to eat as it is for humans.

 However, salt and water are added to preserve canned corn.
-While water is harmless, the salt content might cause problems to your chickens especially when given in large amounts.
+While water is harmless, the salt content might cause problems for your chickens, especially when given in large amounts.

 Corn in Meal Leftovers

 Feeding chickens leftovers and table scraps is one way to cut food waste.
 Corn in your meals is okay for feeding to chickens.

-However, keep it to a minimum as spices and other ingredients such as salt and condiments may be bad for your chickens’ health when given too much.
+However, keep it to a minimum, as spices and other ingredients such as salt and condiments may harm your chickens’ health when given too much.

 Corn husks, or the green coating of corn cobs, are often discarded and put to waste.
 Here’s an interesting fact!
 This part of the corn is safe for chicken consumption, too.

-The downside, though, is that it has little to no nutritional content so your flock will not get nutrients from it.
+The downside is that it has little to no nutritional content, so your flock will not get nutrients from it.

-Chickens are natural foragers, but they will probably ignore corn husks as they are not as enticing as kernels.
+Chickens are natural foragers but will probably ignore corn husks as they are less enticing than kernels.

 Those who eat corn probably have noticed some parts of the corn, like the kernel’s outer shell called the pericarp, are not digested properly.
 This is because the human body does not have the enzymes to break down the cellulose that makes up this shell.